Finding Peace in the Present Moment

 The benefits of finding peace in the present moment through acceptance

-On top of the benefits discussed earlier, to your health and happiness, when you turn off the stress response and turn on the relaxation response, you’ll also just feel better.
-Peace feels good.
+On top of the benefits to your health and happiness, when you turn off stress mode and turn on relaxation mode, you'll also just feel better.

 And as you know, I love to help women create lives that feel beautiful to live.